CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 The requested user will receive an email notification about a review or a decision request.
 You can still approve or reject the application even if the requested user has not reviewed the application.
 You will receive an email after a decision or a review has been made.
 See “Email notifications” if you want to know when you will receive notifications.

 #### Return the application to the applicant
 If the application is missing some information, you can return it to the applicant.
 Write a comment on the application or attach a file of the changes you want the applicant to make.
-Select Return to applicant application under Actions to return the application.
+Select *Return to applicant* under Actions to return the application.

 The applicant will receive an email notification about a returned application.
 They can resubmit the application after editing it.
 Resubmitted applications will show up in Actions tab.
 The changes the applicant has made will show as highlighted on the application form.

 #### Close the application
-You can close the application at any stage of the process by selecting Close application.
+You can close the application at any stage of the process by selecting *Close application*.
 Closing means that the application process is cancelled and that the application cannot be modified or opened again.
 Write a comment on the comment field to explain why did you close the application.

 We recommend closing the application, if it is somehow inappropriate.
 Deleting applications is not possible because we want to always provide a full history of the application process.
 You can find closed applications in Actions tab under Processed applications.